-Both instruments observed an increase and subsequently a decrease in OP_V and ROS_V, respectively, with each batch.
+- Both instruments observed an increase and subsequently a decrease in OP_V and ROS_V , respectively, with each batch.
 OP_V and ROS_V reached peak values in the first half of a 35 min long batch with approximately a factor of ten higher compared to values at the end of a batch.
 This again demonstrates how both online instruments are capable of capturing fast changing emission characteristics.
-After six batches of wood added to the stove, the ember phase started, characterised by low emissions of OP_V and ROS_V as well as particles.
-Compared to the car experiments, the RWC results showed a higher batch-to-batch variability, observed by both instruments as well as the particle mass concentration which was also reported in previous RWC studies.
-(Heringa et al., 2012; Vicente et al., 2015)
+After six batches of RWC the ember phase started, characterised by low particulate emissions.
+The OP_V and ROS_V signals gradually decreased accordingly.
+Compared to the car experiments, the RWC results showed a higher batch-to- - 285 batch variability, observed by both instruments as well as the particle mass concentration which was also reported in previous RWC studies.(Heringa et al., 2012; Vicente et al., 2015)